On Margins and Derandomisation in PAC-Bayes: AVERAGING ONE-HIDDEN- LAYER NETWORKS

 In this section we prove generalisation bounds for a one-hidden-layer neural network (possibly with a randomised input feature map) with a slightly unusual \(\erf\) activation function that looks much like a \(\tanh\) or other sigmoidal-type function as more commonly used.
+This is inspired by the work of \citet{germainPACBayesianLearningLinear2009} and \citet{NIPS2019_8911}, which consider averaging over the predictions of functions like \(f_{w}: \Re^{d} \to \Re, x \mapsto \sign(w \cdot x)\), where \(w \sim \mathcal{N}(u, I)\), giving ``aggregated'' prediction functions of the form

-This choice allows us to exploit two helpful properties: firstly the boundedness of the \(\erf\) function, which allows almost-trivial extension to partial derandomisation, with most terms staying the same; and secondly that the \(\erf\) is the expected sign of a Gaussian random variable (as utilised by \citealp{germainPACBayesianLearningLinear2009} and more recently by \citealp{NIPS2019_8911}).
-The former will enable empirical comparisons with deeper networks on more complex datasets.
-We thus hope this can form a stepping stone between totally-randomised PAC-Bayesian bounds and non-random margin bounds, and help gain a better understanding of one-hidden-layer network generalisation.
+With a clever choice of weight distribution, we can combine the sub-Gaussian concentration of the bounded sign function with its tractable average to get bounds for one-hidden layer networks.

 \begin{definition} \emph{Single Hidden Erf Layer (SHEL) Network}: Given \(V \in \Re^{c \times K}\) and \(U \in \Re^{K \times d}\), this is the neural network \(F: d \to c\) defined by

 where the \(\erf\) activation function is applied elementwise.
 We also consider the ``binary'' case, where \(V\) is a vector, \(v \in \Re^{K}\). \end{definition}